 If Social Security Is Your Only Income

 You almost certainly won't have to pay income tax on your Social Security benefits if they are your only source of income.
 That means your Social Security income probably isn't taxable if you never got around to investing in that 401(k), if you're not collecting money by renting out a property, and if you've given up working entirely.
 These are just examples—the point is that you have no other form of income from any source.

 If You Have Other Income

-If you have other sources of income in addition to your Social Security benefits, a portion of your benefits might become taxable.
-You can use the Social Security Benefits Worksheet in the Instructions for Form 1040 to calculate your taxable amount, but here's how it basically works.
+You can use the Social Security Benefits Worksheet in the Instructions for Form 1040 to calculate your taxable amount based on your own personal circumstances.

 To figure out your tax liability, you must first calculate your "combined income," then compare it to the base amounts in the chart below.
-Your provisional income is your total income from all other sources, including tax-exempt income, plus half your Social Security benefits.
+Your provisional income is your total income from all other sources, including tax-exempt interest, plus half your Social Security benefits.